julianbalog/devshell.io/blog/kubernetes-secrets-in-microk8s/README.md

 echo "UEBzc3cwcmQ=" | base64 --decode && echo
 ```

 So far, so good.
 As Kubernetes administrators, we are entitled to view and handle secrets at our own discretion.
 But are these secrets really secure?
 We know they are stored in MicroK8s' persistent storage.
-Standard Kubernetes distributions use `etcd` as their database.
-MicroK8s uses [Dqlite](https://dqlite.io/) as the default data store. `Dqlite` ("Distributed SQLite") is a fault-tolerant implementation of SQLite, a ligthweight, fast, embedded, and persistent SQL database, written in C. We can, of course, configure MicroK8s to use `etcd`, but the question still remains: are the secrets encrypted?
+Standard Kubernetes distributions use `etcd` as their backend store.
+MicroK8s uses [Dqlite](https://dqlite.io/) for storage. `Dqlite` ("Distributed SQLite") is a fault-tolerant implementation of SQLite, a ligthweight, fast, embedded, and persistent SQL database, written in C. We can, of course, configure MicroK8s to use `etcd`, but the question still remains: are the secrets encrypted?
 This question is among the very first we'd be asked in the security review of a Kubernetes deployment.

 So, let's take a closer look at our secrets in MicroK8s and `Dqlite`.